 DON’T BUY WHAT YOU DON’T WANT TO EAT

 If you’re trying to lose weight, keep junk out of the house.
 Willpower is finite.
 Set yourself up for success by keeping your fridge and pantry stocked with items on your meal plan.
 If you don’t buy it and bring it home, it’s simply not there for you to eat.

 People find endless ways to rationalize and have junk in the house.
 Just because your favorite tub of ice cream is on sale doesn’t mean you have to buy it.
 Look at it this way: Not buying the ice cream is cheaper than the sale price.
 If you’re given a box of chocolates, bring them into your workplace and leave them for the staff there.
+Give them to your friends and family.
+Donate them.
+You don’t need to keep them.
 Create an environment that’s conducive to your goals.